ahnafzareef/XNOR-9/README.md

 ## Why I made it

 I wanted to understand quantization: how you shrink a neural network by storing its numbers in fewer bits.
-So I went to the extreme and built a network where every weight is a single bit, just +1 or -1.
+So I went and built a network where every weight is a single bit, just +1 or -1.

 Normally a neural network multiplies a lot of decimal numbers, which is slow and expensive.
 But when everything is just +1 or -1, you're only checking if the two values match, and that's one logic gate.
 So the whole network can run on LUTs.